Skip to content

 Note

-Replace all inner-app domain names with the actual corresponding domains.
+All inner-app domain names below should be modified to the actual corresponding domain names

 window.DEPLOYCONFIG = {